Cachamoe/Fitness-Tracker/README.md

 ![](https://github.com/Cachamoe/Workout-Tracker/blob/main/public/Screen%20Shot%202020-11-29%20at%207.07.14%20PM.png)

 ## Overview
-This application allows users to create and update exercises!
+This application allows users to create and update workouts!

 Here is a link to the deployed webpage: [https://rocky-hollows-56823.herokuapp.com/]

 ## Application Features
-1)
+1) Allows users to continue and add to a workout instance
-2)
+2) Allows users to create a new workout instance
-3)
+3) Provides a dashboard with graph to display data

 ## Programs